 What is High Intensity Interval Training (HIIT)?

-HIIT is short for ‘high-intensity interval training’; an effective exercise that is proven to maximize your results and take less time than the average workout session.
-For example, a HIIT training session, although vigorous, can take only about 7 to 12 minutes, followed by some recovery exercises.
+HIIT or (high-intensity interval training) is an effective workout routine proven to maximize your results and take less time than the average workout session.

 - Improve your cardiovascular health